gerstrong/Commander-Genius/readme.txt

  	- libsdl1.2-dev
  	- libgl1-mesa-dev
  * extract my source code into "CGenius".
- * cd into the "CGenius/Linux32" or "CGenius/Linux64" subdirectory depending on your system.
+ * cd into the source directory "CGenius"
+ * Run "cmake -DBUILD_TYPE=LINUX32" or "cmake -DBUILD_TYPE=LINUX64"
  * Run "make".
- * Then, you can run "CommanderGenius".
+ * Then, you can run "CGenius".
 Copy the files, wherever you want them together with the data directory. "make install" does not work though.
- * We also provide CMake for wiz.
-If you want to compile it for embedded systems.
-   We had support for Linux and Win32, but since there is a bug when build, for different Linux build (32-bit or 64-bit) we only use it for embedded systems.

 Compiling CG on any Linux/UNIX (other than Ubuntu):
  * If you want to compile the game, you need to have all the standard